smfm-project/sen2mosaic/docs/setup.rst

 sen2three is an ESA program to combine multiple level 2A images from Sentinel-2 into cloud-free composite images.
 It generates a new file containing the best quality cloud-free image that it can construct from available imagery.
 Note: this processing chain requires sen2three version 1.1.0 or later.

-For further details and up-to-date installation instructions, see [http://step.esa.int/main/third-party-plugins-2/sen2three/](http://step.esa.int/main/third-party-plugins-2/sen2three/).
+For further details and up-to-date installation instructions, see the `sen2three website <http://step.esa.int/main/third-party-plugins-2/sen2three/>`_.

 At the time of writing, sen2three can be installed using the following commands. sen2three must be installed after Anaconda Python.
 Open a terminal window, change directory to the location you'd like sen2three to be installed, and run the following commands: